grommet/grommet/src/js/components/List/README.md

 **primaryKey**

-When supplied, indicates the property for a data object to use to
+When a string is supplied, it indicates the property in a data item object
-      get a unique identifier.
+      to use to get the primary content.
+If a function is supplied, it will be called with the current data item object and should return a React element that will be rendered as the primary content.

 ```
 string
+function
 ```

-**itemProps**

-Item specific background, border, and pad, keyed by data index.
-      For example:
-      { 27: { background: ..., border: ..., pad: ... }},
-      where the background, border, and pad accept the same values as the same named properties on List.
+**secondaryKey**

+When a string is supplied, it indicates the property in a data item object
+      to use to get the secondary content.
+If a function is supplied, it will be called with the current data item object and should return a React element that will be rendered as the secondary content.

 ```
-{

-}
+string
+function
 ```

 **step**